 Repetitive Motion Injuries – Soft tissues and muscles can be damaged from repetitive motions.
 Usually these injuries happen overtime and can require a worker to take several months off of work.

 Who Can Be Held Liable?

 Most construction workers who are injured on the job will be able to collect workers’ compensation insurance.
 This will cover any medical bills and a portion of lost wages.
 These claims can be denied, or the coverage may be less than what you need.
-A workers compensation attorney, like from Polsky, Shouldice & Rosen P.C., may be needed in order to get the maximum amount of benefits.
+A construction accident lawyer New York trusts, like from Polsky, Shouldice & Rosen P.C., may be needed in order to get the maximum amount of benefits.

 When a third party caused the accident, such as a subcontractor, or manufacturer, there may be other legal remedies.
 For example, a work injury lawyer might explore whether or not a personal injury or wrongful death claim should be filed.
 The damages for these claims exceed those that are available through workers’ compensation.